ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 # Conclusion

-The combination of `StateEvent` and `AnimatorEvent` does not suffer accidental unblocking.
+The combination of `StateEvent` and `AnimatorEvent` does not suffer accidental unblocking anymore.
 We can also easily add listeners to each state during the runtime through an ordinary `Monobehaviour` game script.
 But the best thing about using them is that we don't have to write a separate coroutine that tracks animator states and handles behaviors to do.
 We merely add a callback function that will listen from the `AnimatorEvent` object at the initialization step of the character class, and later leave out the control flows.
 What a fire-and-forget.

-Being a reliable and efficient way to synchronize code and animator states, it can be employed not only for making reloading motions but also for other tasks, such as playing a stepping sound when the character starts to walk and stopping it when a character halts.
+Being a reliable and efficient way to synchronize code and animator states, it can be put to use not only for making reloading motions but also for other tasks, such as playing a stepping sound when the character starts to walk and stopping it when a character halts.

 ```c#
 animatorEvent.AddListenerWithTypeAndTag(PlaySound, EventType.Enter, MotionType.run.ToString());